Born from NASA technology and perfected for sleep.

 9 Min Read | By Anna Ashbarry

-Do you listen to songs to help you sleep?
-It’s said that music has a direct effect on our nervous system which allows our bodies to prepare for sleep.
-Here, we explore the benefits of listening to music while you sleep, and the best songs to help you fall asleep.
+Do you listen to songs to get to sleep?
+It’s said that music has a direct effect on our nervous system, which helps our bodies to prepare for sleep.
+Here, we explore the benefits of listening to music while you sleep and the best tunes to help you drift off.
 You can add this music to your ‘Sleep Songs’ playlist and enjoy a restful night’s slumber.

 Around 62% of the general population use music as a tool to help them sleep.
 Music has been shown to improve sleep quality, especially for those who have a sleep disorder, such as insomnia.
-Playing music before you fall asleep as well as playing music during sleep can have positive effects for not only adults but children too.
+Playing music before you fall asleep and during sleep can have positive effects on not only adults but also children.

 So, is it better to sleep in silence or with music?
 There are many factors involved when considering the answer to this question.
 First, this will vary from person to person.
 What works for one person may not work for another.
 A lot of people struggle to sleep with music playing as they find it distracting.
 This is more typical in light sleepers.
 However, many people rely on music as a way of drowning out environmental sounds that they hear throughout the night.